Skip to main content

 Philippe Korur is an experienced cyber risk consultant at PwC UK, leading the PwC Cyber Risk Reporting Platform.
 That means there aren’t many better people to talk to about cybersecurity metrics, measurement, and reporting.

 Philippe joins us to discuss the importance of context around cybersecurity metrics.
 Informational and policy metrics alone are not enough.
-It’s essential to report coverage metrics to properly understand security posture and report it effectively and transparently.
+It's essential to report coverage metrics to fully understand security posture.
+First, we will outline four key types of security metrics – informational, policy, coverage, and diagnostic – then Philippe shares three steps to improve coverage metrics:

 1. Establish risk appetite